• Skip to main content

 Flatey Island is as off the beaten path as it gets.
 The remoteness you’ll experience here is unique and it’s one of my favorite places in Iceland.
 The tiny island doesn‘t allow cars, has one dirt road, and not much has changed on this island in centuries.

 Only reachable by one ferry, the island is north of the Snæfellsnes Peninsula and an ideal visit for bird-watching, taking leisurely walks, and meeting lovely locals.
-The island has one hotel, Hotel Flatey, and it’s very much a seasonal destination.
+The island has one hotel, Hotel Flatey, and it’s very much a seasonal destination for summer and for those looking for more solitude.

 Hotel Flatey: location, photos, and booking